aeneria/enedis-data-connect/README.md

             $clientSecret: "YOUR_CLIENT_SECRET"
 ```

-Or easer declare it in your code :
+Or declare it in your code this way:

 ```php
 <?php